Skip to content

 file.close()

-Using seek() and tell() gives you full control over where you write data in a file.
+Using seek() and tell() gives you control over where you read or write data in a file.

 Writing Other Data Types

-The write() method converts its input to a bytes representation to write to the file.
+The write() method fundamentally writes strings or bytes.
 But what about more complex Python datatypes?
 Here are some tips:

 Strings